 Infusing Fruit To Gin

-Just like infusing water (you can see that post here), this works with a classic gin and tonic too.
+Just like infusing water, this works with a classic gin and tonic too.
 It gives the cocktail a deliciously subtle flavor and adds gorgeous color too.

 When choosing your gin The best quality ingredients are likely to give the best results in terms of flavor but don’t go too spend-happy.
 Try to pick a clean-tasting, uncomplicated gin.